amielou/Coursera-Peer-Assessment-Samsung/CodeBook.md

 The CSV file has 180 columns corresponding to 30 subjects participating in 6 separate activities.

 	* LAYING.#
-		For each Subject, the column LAYING.# represents the activity laying,  where # represents the 		subject and Laying represent the activity Laying
+		# represents the subject and Laying represent the activity Laying

 	* SITTING.#
 		# represents the subject and sitting represent the activity sitting